novix-sa/Pyplan/docs/User Guide/Model.md

 ## Model Creation
 ### Creating a new model
 ### Default imports
-There is a node, called Default imports in every model.
+In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the in every model.

 ## Execution